dexturr/ember-cli-dead-class-finder/README.md

 ember-cli-dead-class-finder
 ==============================================================================

+When refactoring/altering `hbs` files it is very easy to leave `css` that is no longer used or remove the css but leave the class.
+This addon generates a report that then details these classes.
+This can then gated as part of your CI to ensure that all new code is not leaving unused `css`, see gating below.

+**Note**: This is not `css` code coverage, just "class" coverage.

 This addon finds classes that do not appear in your tests and warns you that they should be addressed in some way.
 It generates a report `./class-coverage/report.json` which will look something like:

 ```json